-- Training for staff to recognize and calm a camper who has become anxious or overstimulated. - Staff who can take campers to calming locations
+- Training for staff to recognize and calm a camper who has become anxious or overstimulated. - Staff who can take campers to calming locations - Sensory toys - Noise reduction headphones

 - Weighted stuffed animals - Basic communication boards for emotions and needs - The following pre-camp information with what to expect at camp each day.